Fattimo/hear-a-tale-awakening/README.md

 ### Initializing Env Vars

-- If you are an EM setting up a project for the first time, read [the Bitwarden guide here](https://gtbitsofgood.notion.site/Secrets-Passwords-Bitwarden-74c4806a1f29485b8fb85ea29f273ab9) before continuing forward.
+- To make it easy to pull secrets across team members, we have implemented commands that use the Bitwarden CLI to update environment variables on your local device.
 - Run `npm run secrets:[windows/linux]` to sync development secrets from Bitwarden and save them to a local `.env.local` file, based on your platform.
-Contact Matt Chen for the Bitwarden password.
+Contact Matt Chen for the Bitwarden password for this repo.
+- If you are setting the repo up external to this team, replace the email and item id within the `package.json` scripts with your own.

 ### Updating Env Vars

-- For dev, update `.env.local` and `next.config.js`
+- For dev, update `.env.local` and `next.config.js`.
+See `.env.local.example` for the format of the file, with annotations on what each variable represent.
 - For production, add the env vars to your host, **NEVER** commit `.env` to your version control system.

 ### MongoDB